regymm/xvc-pico/README.md

 Pico as the JTAG programmer (XVC server), and EBAZ4205 'Development' FPGA Board in May 2023.

+Update (April-2024): The `xvc-pico-wifi` version was tested successfully with Vivado v2023.1 (64-bit).

 ### Building pico-xvc (for Linux users)